funkhaus/factory-archive/.github/ISSUE_TEMPLATE/component-request.md

 ---

 ## Component Description

 This component is used {where} to display {what}.
+Be sure to explain any variants or hover states.

 ## Design

 Please also see attached screenshots for quick reference.

 - Desktop: https://xd.adobe.com/view/1234-5678/
 - Mobile: https://xd.adobe.com/view/1234-5678/

 If no mobile designs provided, please use your best judgment for responsiveness.

 ## Props